kctong529/wtf-suomi/oma-suomi-1/chapter-1/README.md

 - tervetuloa - welcome
 - hei - hello/hi
 - anteeksi että häiritsen - sorry to bother you

-### Personal Pronouns & Possessive Forms
-- minä, minun - I, my
-- sinä, sinun - you (singular), your
-- hän, hänen - he/she, his/her
-- me, meidän - we, our
-- te, teidän - you (plural/formal), your
-- he, heidän - they, their

 ### Connecting Words
 - ja - and